KyleJShaver/tpify/README.md

 `TPResponse` objects contain status codes, enabling richer context about successes and failures.
 For example:
 * Functions that return `True` can return context about whether a new resource was created using `tp.Created` status, or updated using the `tp.Updated` status.
 * Functions that return `None` can return information about whether `None` means a successful or failed execution.
-* Failures can be returned that indicate if the error is an error with the input data (`tp.InputError` responses), or with the processing of the data iteself (`tp.ProcessingError` responses).
+* Failure origination can be returned to indicate if the error is an error with the input data (`tp.InputError` responses), or with the processing of the data iteself (`tp.ProcessingError` responses).
 If you can't find a code that works for you, there is always the option to create your own.

 ## Dos and Don'ts